 The Placements

-The Route Placement Programme will provide three young people real life work experience at established companies in the live music sector alongside a mentorship programme.
-Following the placement, participants will use their new skills to work on Route’s 2023 live music and conference event held at Bedford Esquires.
+The Route Placement Programme provides three young people real life work experience at established companies in the live music sector alongside a mentorship programme.

 The Activity

-- 3 days a week £12/hr and travel expenses covered
+• 3 days a week paid at LLW and travel expenses covered

 The Partners